David Cameron unleashed Brexit. Then he resigned. So where is he now?

 'Brexit' shocker: UK votes to leave EU, David Cameron resignsJune 24, 201603:15

-Meanwhile, Cameron’s wife Samantha has gone on to establish fashion label Cefinn, offering “chic, grown-up fashion for the multitasking urban woman.”
+Meanwhile, Cameron’s wife, Samantha, has gone on to establish the fashion label Cefinn, offering “chic, grown-up fashion for the multitasking urban woman.”
 Dresses retail for around $375.

 What Cameron hasn’t done since he left office is comment much about the work of his successor or his party now that they are implementing the referendum result.

-He was aged just 49 when his largely successful political career came to an abrupt end.
+He was just 49 when his largely successful political career came to an abrupt end.

 He added: “In 2010, it was notable how quick leaders were to distance themselves from the [Tony] Blair era.
 They want to junk your memory.”

-A political comeback appears unlikely as only one former British prime minister has managed to return to front-line politics after leaving office.
+A political comeback appears unlikely as Cameron has left Parliament, unlike other former prime minsters who tried returning to front-line politics

 Yet such a scenario is a possibility that Cameron biographer Anthony Seldon is unwilling to write off.